dydxprotocol/solo/docs/api.md

 Please note you will need to provide a valid cancelation signature in the Authorization header in order to cancel an order.
 The Authorization header signature should be hashed according to [EIP712](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md) and include the original orderHash but will not include any information about the order format, version, or chainId since these are already baked-into the hash of the order.
 You can see working examples of signing in the [LimitOrders](https://github.com/dydxprotocol/solo/blob/master/src/modules/LimitOrders.ts) module of Solo.js.

+The response will have a status of 200 as long as the order already existed and the signature is valid (even if the order is already unfillable for any reason).
+For example, if a user cancels an order twice, then 200 will be returned both times.
+For another example, canceling a fully-filled order will return 200 but will NOT update the status of the order from `FILLED` to `CANCELED`.
+Therefore, receiving a 200 status does not necessarily mean that the order was canceled.

 Headers:
 ```
 Content-Type: application/json